Foreign Exchange Reserves and How They Work

 The banks prefer to use the cash to buy sovereign debt because it pays a small interest rate.
-The most popular are Treasury bills.
-That's because most foreign trade is done in the U.S. dollar.
-That's because of its status as the world's global currency.
+The most popular are Treasury bills because most foreign trade is done in the U.S. dollar due to its status as the world's global currency.

 Banks are increasing their holdings of euro-denominated assets, such as high-quality corporate bonds.
 That continued despite the eurozone crisis.
 They'll also hold gold and special drawing rights.
 A third asset is any reserve balances they've deposited with the International Monetary Fund.

 There are seven ways central banks use foreign exchange reserves.

 First, countries use their foreign exchange reserves to keep the value of their currencies at a fixed rate.
 A good example is China, which pegs the value of its currency, the yuan, to the dollar.
 When China stockpiles dollars, it raises the dollar value compared to that of the yuan.
 That makes Chinese exports cheaper than American-made goods, increasing sales.

 Second, those with a floating exchange rate system use reserves to keep the value of their currency lower than the dollar.
 They do this for the same reasons as those with fixed-rate systems.
 Even though Japan's currency, the yen, is a floating system, the Central Bank of Japan buys U.S. Treasuries to keep its value lower than the dollar.
 Like China, this keeps Japan's exports relatively cheaper, boosting trade and economic growth.
 Such currency trading takes place in the foreign exchange market.